LayerBoost: Layer-Aware Attention Reduction for Efficient LLMs: Layer Sensitivity Analysis

 \subsection{Sensitivity Results}

-Figure~\ref{fig:layer_sensitivity} reports the performance of the model when removing attention from each layer individually, along with the corresponding performance drop relative to the original model.
+Figure~\ref{fig:layer_sensitivity} illustrates the initial sensitivity analysis of the pretrained model.
+It shows the performance drop of the modified model when removing attention from each layer individually relative to the original model.
 We observe that layer sensitivity is highly non-uniform across the network.
 Early layers and certain intermediate layers exhibit substantial performance degradation when attention is removed (e.g., layer 0), whereas others have minimal impact.
 These results suggest that only a subset of layers is critical for maintaining model performance.

 Building on this analysis, we construct hybrid architectures under a fixed budget on the number of layers that retain full softmax attention.
 Specifically, we constrain a fraction of layers (33\% in our experiments) to preserve standard attention, while the remaining layers are candidates for replacement with more efficient alternatives or removal.